Dealing with the deceased’s property: Wills, “intestacy”, and small estates

 - If there’s no spouse/partner, children or parents, the deceased’s brothers and sisters take everything in equal shares.

-Note: If there’s a Family Court Separation Order in effect (see the chapter “Relationships and break-ups”), the surviving spouse or civil union partner doesn’t have any right to the property under the laws of intestacy.
-However, if the couple were living apart but there was no separation order, their rights under the laws of intestacy are the same as if they’d still been living together.
+Note: If there’s a Family Court Separation Order in effect, the surviving spouse or civil union partner has no right to the property under the laws of intestacy.
+However, if the couple were living apart but there was no separation order, their rights under the laws of intestacy are the same as if they’d still been together (see: “Challenging a will”).

 If a person dies without any of the specified list of family members surviving, their property may pass to the government.